dhk3136/deriving-value-fifa-market/README.md

 # Deriving Value from "The Beautiful Game":
-## An EDA Addressing Optimal Price Points for Marketable FIFA players
+## An EDA Addressing Optimal Pricing for Marketable FIFA players

 ![alt text](images/pep_on_outlandish_transfer_fees.jpg)